How to Fix Overproofed Dough Mixed in a Bread Machine

 Can I Fix Overproofed Dough?

-Turn it out onto a lightly floured surface and gently press to release gas.
+1. Deflate the dough: Turn the dough onto a lightly floured surface and gently press out the excess gas.

-Form into a loaf or ball, place in a greased pan, and cover.
+2. Reshape: Form the dough into a loaf or other desired shape and place it in a greased pan.

-Start checking at 15–20 minutes.
-It may be ready sooner than you expect.
+3. Let it rise again: Cover and allow the dough to rise, checking after 15–20 minutes.
+It may be ready sooner than expected.

 What to Expect If You Save It